top of page

 • Divorce: Assisting individuals and families in coping with the challenges and emotional impact of divorce or separation.

-• Career guidance: Helping individuals in career exploration, decision-making, and finding a fulfilling professional path.
+• Career Guidance: Helping individuals in career exploration, decision-making, and finding a fulfilling professional path.

 Modalities: